Scan time: 2-3 minutes / Read time: 3-5 minutes

 👀 Step 1 — Make the cue obvious

-Tell readers to redesign one visible spot in the kitchen the night before.
+Tell readers to set up one visible spot in the kitchen the night before.

 Logan's Thursday issue asked readers to put one chopping board on the counter.